SamuelLira99/YadBomb/README.md

 YadBomb depends on some packages that should be installed in your **Linux** system in order to work properly:
 - yad (Provides the GTK dialogs used in the script)

+- xterm (a terminal that is bound to X server)

 - btmgmt (a bluetooth management tool)

 - hciconfig (a bluetooth adapter setting tool)